ObjectMatrix/jerkface/README.md

 # jerkface

 I swore to myself I'd never do this.
 I don't know how it even happened.
-It kind of snuck up on me, and before I even realized what was happening I had written a dependency injection library for ECMAScript.
+It kind of snuck up on me, and before I even realized what was happening I had written a dependency injection library for Node.js.
 Now here it is.
 It's fairly opinionated.
 It suits my purposes, and perhaps it will fit your use case.
 If not, don't worry, there's a bazillion other DI libraries out there all doing it a different way.

 ## Usage